omegak911/TrackYoScore/README.md

 (steps 3 and 4 creates and seeds about 14 million entries, so it's optional.
 If you want pre-generated data, depending on your CPU, it should only take around 7/8 mins total)
 3) npm run setup:createSeed --OR-- yarn setup:createSeed
+  - note that createSeedData.jsx lines 17 and 123 generates random photo names that will probably not exist in your cloudinary image gallery.
+It'll help to duplicate dummy photos in your two prsets beforehand.
 4) npm run setup:seed --OR-- yarn setup:seed

 5) rename example.config.js to config.js and fill in your cloudinary information